kuan23pc/mocha_list/README.md

 ## Features

+### Task Management
 - Add new tasks
+- Edit existing tasks
-- Delete existing tasks
+- Delete tasks
 - Mark tasks as completed
+- Clear completed tasks
+- Add task descriptions
 - Set and update deadlines

-- Add descriptions to tasks
+### Organization
+- Create multiple task lists
+- Rename lists
+- Delete lists
+- Navigate between lists through the sidebar

+### Productivity
-- Filter tasks (all, active, completed)
+- Filter tasks: All, Active, Completed
-- View all tasks in a list
+- View total, completed, and remaining tasks
+- Progress bar showing completion percentage

+### Interfaces
+- Command Line Interface (CLI)
+- Graphical User Interface (GUI)

+### Data Storage
-- Save tasks in a file
+- Save tasks automatically to file
-- Load tasks from a file
+- Load tasks when starting the application
-- GUI interface for visual task management.

-## How it will work
+## How It Works
 The application can be used in two different ways:

 ### Command Line Interface (CLI)
-Users interact with the system by typing commands in the terminal.
+Users interact with the program through terminal commands.

 ### Graphical User Interface (GUI)
-Users can manage tasks visually using a Tkinter-based interface.
+Users manage tasks visually through a Tkinter desktop interface.

-Both interfaces use the same data stored in a JSON file.
+Both interfaces use the same stored data, allowing users to switch between CLI and GUI.

 ## Programming Language
 The project is implemented in Python 3.

 Python is used because it provides the necessary functionality for handling user input, data structures, and file operations in a console-based application.

-The program follows a modular structure with seperate functions for different responsibilities.
+The program follows a modular structure with separate functions for different responsibilities.

 ## Build System
 No external build system is required.

 The application is executed using the Python interpreter and does not depend on external libraries.

 ## How to Run the Project
 The program is a task manager that can be run as both a CLI and GUI application.